Main menu:

 Q. How can a small head of water in a small pipe push against the weight of the water in the tank?

-A. Once purged of air, water in the pipe and the tank becomes a single mass.
-The head has a pressure positive to the tank’s head and the tank’s lower head is correspondingly negative to the dynamic head.
-Simply put, the water in the pipe is `pushed’ at one end by the dynamic head and `pulled’ at the other end by the lower head pressure in the tank.
-This also explains why the flow in the pipe accelerates once syphonic conditions are established.
+A. The water in the pipe is `pushed’ at one end by positive head pressure and `pulled’ at the other end by the lower head pressure in the tank.
+This also explains why flow in the pipe accelerates once syphonic conditions are established.
+The weight of the water at each end is irrelevant as the full flow of water is one mass.

 Q. What is Supadiverta made of?